dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 The `unchanged` construct is only used in ghost contexts.
 Typically using `unchanged` forces an expression to be ghost.
-But in situations where it is definitely not a ghost context, such as assiging to a non-ghost out-parameter or the actual argument for a non-ghost formal parameter, then `unchanged` cannot be used.
+So `unchanged` cannot be used in situations where it is definitely not a ghost context, such as assigning to a non-ghost out-parameter or the actual argument for a non-ghost formal parameter.

 ## **Error: rank comparisons are allowed only in specification and ghost contexts**